melodykramer/PublicMedia/README.md

 Everything Public Media, in One Place
 ======================================

 I currently subscribe to three public media Facebook groups, several listservs, read several blogs, and try to follow hashtags on Twitter — and still miss really important public media stuff.
+(And I'm sure there are walled gardens I'm not a member of or not even aware of...)

 So I'm taking a cue from a really smart idea in the tech world: to use Github to [make lists](https://github.com/jnv/lists) of all of the awesome public media resources, in one place.
 Anyone can add to this list.
 To add to the list,